Got Questions? Good.

 When the environment turned hostile, I didn't blow up and I didn't go quietly.
 I enrolled in an MBA program while still employed — because the job market was broken and I decided to bet on myself instead of bet on the market.
 I relocated across the country.
 Twice.
 On my own.
 I was even a maid of honor in the middle of it all.

-So I documented everything, represented myself, and negotiated my own exit on my terms.
+So I documented everything, understood my options, and navigated my own exit on my terms.
 Then I built a company.

 "Ha-ee-sah" 💁🏻♀️